Gastric Dilatation and Gastric Rupture

 A small-intestinal volvulus is seen when the intestine rotates on its mesenteric axis >180°.
 As the degree of the rotation increases, the vascular supply to the intestine is lost.
 Presumably because of its attachment to the cecum, the distal aspect of the volvulus is the ileum in most cases.

 Horses with small-intestinal volvulus are acutely painful and have an increased heart rate, a prolonged capillary refill time, and gastric reflux.
-Because of the loss of fluid into the intestine and stomach, these horses are dehydrated and have increased PCV and plasma protein concentrations.
-The horse's status may deteriorate rapidly due to hypovolemia and endotoxemia.
-Rectal examination generally reveals turgid distended loops of small intestine, and the peritoneal fluid contains increased numbers of WBC and protein.
+Because of the loss of fluid into the intestine and stomach, these horses rapidly become dehydrated and have increased PCV and plasma protein concentrations.
+The horse's status may deteriorate rapidly because of hypovolemia and endotoxemia.
+Rectal examination generally reveals turgid distended loops of small intestine, and the peritoneal fluid contains increased numbers of WBCs and protein.

 Colic due to pedunculated lipomas is seen in horses >10 yr old.
 Pedunculated lipomas are suspended from the mesentery by a stalk or pedicle, which wraps around a segment of intestine, occluding the lumen of the intestine and interfering with its blood supply.
 The lipoma frequently forms a knot with the pedicle.

 Clinical signs range from depression to severe abdominal pain, gastric reflux, and rapid deterioration in metabolic status.
-Distended loops of small intestine are palpable on rectal examination; the lipoma can also be felt per rectum in selected cases.
-The peritoneal fluid contains an increased number of WBC and RBC and an increased protein content.
+Distended loops of small intestine are palpable on rectal examination and can be identified with abdominal ultrasonography; the lipoma can be felt per rectum in rare cases.
+The peritoneal fluid contains an increased number of WBCs and RBCs and an increased protein content.

 Treatment requires transection of the pedicle and, if necessary, resection of the devitalized intestine.
 The prognosis depends on the time between onset of clinical signs and surgery.
 If surgery is performed early, the prognosis is good; however, if surgery is not performed until signs of cardiovascular deterioration are present, the prognosis for survival is fair to poor.

 The most common sites for internal incarcerations are mesenteric rents and the epiploic foramen.
 Mesenteric rents are defects in the small-intestinal mesentery.
 Problems develop when a segment of small intestine passes through the mesenteric defect, and the intestine becomes incarcerated.
 Because the intestine distends with fluid and blood, volvulus of the affected segment frequently occurs.
-Mesenteric rents are seen in horses of all ages.
+Mesenteric rents causing intestinal incarceration occur in horses of all ages.

 The epiploic foramen is a natural opening bounded by the caudate lobe of the liver, the portal vein, and the caudal vena cava.
 The distal jejunum and ileum are the most common portions of the intestine that become incarcerated through the epiploic foramen.
-Although generally the intestine passes from right to left to enter the omental bursa, it may pass in the opposite direction pushing the omentum ahead of it.
-Although it has been reported that horses >7 yr old are affected most frequently, the condition also often develops in horses <7 yr old.
+Although generally the intestine passes through the epiploic foramen from left to right, tearing the omentum in the process, it also may pass in the opposite direction to enter the omental bursa.
+It has been reported that horses >7 yr old are affected most frequently by epiploic foramen entrapment.
+However, the condition also often develops in horses <7 yr old.

 Clinical signs may be vague and similar to those of horses with proximal enteritis or pedunculated lipomas.
 The diagnosis may have to be made at surgery.
 Furthermore, in some cases, because of the position of the affected intestine within the omental bursa, the peritoneal fluid available for analysis may be normal.